 Ever wondered how the other half lives?
 Or more precisely, how the other half vacations?
 No matter how much you like to splurge and treat yourself, we all have our limits.
 But maybe, just once, it could be worth it to truly go all out—especially when it comes to your honeymoon resort.
-A couple handfuls of resorts around the world prove there’s five star and then there’s five star.
 Their price tags match the exclusivity and VIP service.
 Each of these truly spectacular hotels wow so completely you may have to pick your lover’s jaw off the floor, both when you see your room and when you get the bill.
-They don’t come cheap: These are elite properties where any room or villa is at least the cost of your monthly rent or mortgage—for just one night.
+They don’t come cheap: these are elite properties where any room or villa is at least the cost of your monthly rent or mortgage—for just one night.
 There’s no way you’ll forget this night—or two—in heaven.
 Scroll to see 16 amazing splurge-worthy honeymoon resorts.

 The Retreat at Blue Lagoon, Iceland

 It’s tough to imagine a suite more unique than one built right into centuries-old lava, with floor-to-ceiling windows, that is also surrounded by the mystical geothermal waters of Iceland’s famed Blue Lagoon.
-Stays at the brand-new (as of April 1) resort start at $1,432/night and include access to a transportive underground spa, upscale dining at Moss Restaurant, daily yoga and Northern Lights viewing tours.
+Stays at this resort start at $1,432/night and include access to a transportive underground spa, upscale dining at Moss Restaurant, daily yoga and Northern Lights viewing tours.